Pepe Deluxé: History

 The band's first album, Super Sound, was released 1999.
 Due to clearance problems (the tracks were heavily sampled), they had to do a new version of the album with many of the tracks re-created with cleared samples or with live instruments.
 The new version of the album was released subsequently in France, Italy, Spain, The Netherlands, United States, Australia and Germany.
 The album was selected as an "Album of the Month" by several magazines.

 Super Sound was noticed by Paul Malmström from Fallon Worldwide advertising agency in New York, and the band was asked to write music for an upcoming Lee Jeans advertisement campaign.
 Later on, Pepe Deluxé's sound was also noted by another jeans company, Levi's, which chose the track "Before You Leave" (based heavily on an original composition by Tony Hatch) for their worldwide advertising campaign in 2001, subsequently winning the Gold Lion for best use of music in Cannes Lions International Advertising Festival.
 The track reached No. 20 in the UK Singles Chart the same year, and it was also used on the end credits for the Channel 4 comedy quiz show, Alan Carr's Celebrity Ding Dong.

 During this time, Pepe Deluxé undertook several remixes for acts such as Tom Jones, The Cardigans, Eminem and Jacknife Lee.

 In 2003, the band returned with their first single "Salami Fever" from their second album Beatitude.
 It was composed together with Paul Malmström and it was their first collaboration.
 They also created a video for the single (showing a master training an apprentice in martial arts using salami and bacon), which was chosen as 'Video of the Decade' by Bizarre magazine.
 "Salami Fever" was sampled by The Prodigy on their songs "Take Me to the Hospital" in 2009 as well as "Get Your Fight On" in 2015.
+That same year, their song "Everybody Pass Me By" was featured in the Disney film Holes.

 In spring 2007, they released the first single, "Pussy Cat Rock", from their third album Spare Time Machine, the latter of which was released in June 2007.
 Further singles "Mischief Of Cloud 6" (August) and "Go For Blue" (September) followed.

 In October 2007, "Mischief Of Cloud 6" was used at the beginning of an episode of the ABC drama Private Practice, entitled "In Which Addison Finds the Magic".

 In October 2011, Asthmatic Kitty announced that they would be releasing the fourth Pepe Deluxé album in conjunction with Catskills.
 The esoteric pop opera in three parts was titled Queen of the Wave.
 It was released in January 2012.

 Pepe Deluxé composed the soundtrack for the Angry Birds Go! racing game released in December, 2013.

-In 2019 Pepe Deluxé the single "The Surrealist Woman", a one-off release designed to soundtrack the graphic novel adaptation of the un-made film collaboration between The Marx Brothers and Salvador Dali, "Giraffes on Horseback Salad", which was released on a strictly limited 7 inch single.
+In 2019 Pepe Deluxé issued the single "The Surrealist Woman", a one-off release designed to soundtrack the graphic novel adaptation of the un-made film collaboration between The Marx Brothers and Salvador Dali, "Giraffes on Horseback Salad", which was released on a strictly limited 7 inch single.